-Another thing excess protein can do, is to put your body into a state known as ketosis.
-It doesn’t matter what you have heard in the past, prolonged ketosis is bad on your kidneys.
+Another thing excess protein can do is to put your body into a state known as ketosis.
+It doesn’t matter what you have heard in the past, prolonged ketosis is bad for your kidneys.
 Your body will begin to burn fat for energy, which is good; but this is the result of a complete lack of carbohydrates, which is bad.

 This is still the view of the majority in the medical and nutritional science communities, although in recent years it has been challenged by a number of doctors and adherents of low-carbohydrate diets, who dispute both the body’s preference for glucose and the dangers associated with ketosis.